 Inclusions

-• Lectures/talks on board
+• Accommodation on board the ship

 Exclusions